depressed-pho/quick-mining/README.md

   Raw Iron](https://minecraft.fandom.com/wiki/Block_of_Raw_Iron).
 They
   require pickaxes of varying tiers.
-Note that [Gilded Blackstone](https://minecraft.fandom.com/wiki/Gilded_Blackstone) does not count as ore and are not eligible for quick-mining.
+Note that [Gilded Blackstone](https://minecraft.fandom.com/wiki/Gilded_Blackstone) does not count as ore and is not eligible for quick-mining.
 * **Plants and Crops**: Enable quick-mining for several plants and crops.
 Mining crops with a hoe does not consume its durability.
   * [Melon](https://minecraft.fandom.com/wiki/Melon) and